Oplexitie/Cupcakes-Framework/README.md

 >  - B - Are not necessary for a FNAF like game
 >  - C - Make the project a convoluted mess

-Also, there's the [CF-Example-Project](https://github.com/Oplexitie/CF-Example-Project/tree/main) that was made using this framework that can be used as a reference.
 ## Features

 - Office